softmatterlab/deeplay/src/Documentation.rst

 Documentation
 =============

-Here, you will find the documentation for the Deeplay library.
+Here, you will find the documentation for deeplay.
 The documentation is organized into the following sections:

 .. toctree::